Jump to recipe →

 What are the meatballs in Italian Wedding Soup made of?

-The meatballs in the Italian Wedding Soup are usually made with ground chicken or beef, breadcrumbs, Parmesan cheese, and herbs.
+The meatballs in Italian Wedding Soup are typically made with a combination of ground chicken or beef, breadcrumbs, Parmesan cheese, and herbs.

 Is Italian Wedding Soup really Italian?